 Being a European at heart, I do have an ingrained bias towards the continent in terms of travel, food, and general amazing-ness!
+In this article, I will walk you through my full-proof Europe packing list to make sure that you don’t miss out on bringing anything important.

 Whether you are going on a weekend away, backpacking your way across the continent, deciding what to pack can be different with so many different countries.
 To help you out, we’ve compiled a packing list for Europe so you can choose what you need.